cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 - You can apply various actions (acute insults/injuries, interventions, conscious breathing, exercise, etc.) to be applied to the patient.
 - The patient can also interact with equipment models, such as an Anesthesia and/or an %ECG Machine as well as an %Inhaler via actions.

-## What kind of data can I get from the Physiology Engine?
+## What kind of data can I get from the physiology engine?

-Available data is defined within the Physiology Engine in three major ways:
+Available data is defined within the engine in three major ways:
 -	System data, such as %Cardiovascular, %Respiratory, etc.
 	-	Analogous to system vitals
 	  -	Examples: heart rate, oxygen consumption, mean arterial pressure, etc.